Questions About the Steven Avery Case

 3. Did Ryan really show up at the Halloween party in Green Bay and see Teresa with Bradley Czech on the Saturday before Halloween, causing him to get angry ?

 --- I believe this was a rumor started on Reddit right after the documentary aired, yet continues to circulate to this day.
 I have never seen any proof nor heard any rumor to confirm this.
 In fact, it's far more likely that she didn't go to a party or left early that night because she was calling another male friend.
+No evidence has ever been found to indicate that Ryan was jealous.
+In fact, it is widely rumored that Ryan had a girlfriend at the time but she asked not to be mentioned in the investigation due to her own friendship with some of the parties mentioned in the documentary.

 Tunnel Vision ?